dezem/SAK/SAK_32bit/liesmich_readme.txt

 - Show needed time for the complete action
 - Removed required administrator rights from SAK
   If you have problems, run SAK as administrator!

+Beta v0.6.3.1: (29.01.2019)
+- 4nxci update to new version 3.1
+- At converting process XCI to NSP now using titelnaming feature from 4nxci

 ********************************************************************************************************************************
 *** Put Switch Army Knife into operation